Board of Directors and Officers

 Ingrid is fluent in Kakchiquel, Spanish, English and German.
 She has had the opportunity to travel to Europe, learn other cultures and bring worldly knowledge back to her local community.
 She is eager to bring her ideas and experiences to Worthy Village and provide positive impact to the villages on Lake Atitlan.

 Project Coordinator Byron is an internationally recognized artist, having representing his work throughout Europe, Central America, Asia and the United States.
 Byron has studied Maya Shamanism for 16 years and has a degree in Television Production from the San Carlos University of Guatemala.

 Byron resides in Panajachel, Guatemala where he works to coordinate and manage the Worthy Village local projects, and bring opportunity into the organization.
-Fluent in three languages, Byron can also speak Cakchiquel, the Mayan dialect of the lake.
+Fluent in three languages, Byron can speak English, Spanish, and French.
 Byron’s strong passion and dedication to protect the culture of the natives, while boosting their economy makes him a perfect addition to Worthy Village and its mission.